 Michael Burden, Director of Human Resources and Organisational Development

-Michael first joined the Trust in 2011 and has diverse experience of nursing and human resources at the frontline of care.
+Michael first joined the Trust in 2011 and has diverse experience of nursing and human resources management in healthcare.

-He was trained as a general nurse and then as a registered mental health nurse at St Helier Hospital, before joining HR management at Mid-Surrey Health Authority and the Royal College of Nursing.
+He was trained as a general nurse at St Helier Hospital and then as a registered mental health nurse before moving into human resource management in a number of healthcare settings followed by a period at the Royal College of Nursing.

-His HR team has worked hard to ensure staffing levels are safe and that staff feel supported and recognised – for example through our Croydon Stars Awards.
+His HR team has worked hard to ensure staff feel supported and recognised – for example through our Croydon Stars Awards.

 Dr James Gillgrass, Non-executive Director

 Dr James Gillgrass became Non-Executive Director in January 2014 following a long medical career.
 He worked in various hospitals including Croydon University Hospital before becoming a GP in Croydon in 1983.

 In addition to establishing a medical practice, Dr Gillgrass has held a number of leadership positions in local GP organisations including Chairman of the Croydon Local Medical Committee, Chief Executive of Surrey and Sussex Local Medical Committees and Chairman of the Practice Based Commissioning Group in Croydon.
 He was also the Surrey and Croydon representative on the British Medical Association’s GP committee between 2004 and 2009.

 Dr Gilgrass has chaired the Trust’s Appointments Advisory Committee since March 2014, which has overseen the appointment of more than 10 consultants in 2016/17.